Azure/Enterprise-Scale-for-AVS/BrownField/Networking/VPN-SDWAN/NSX-T/deploy.md

 * Run the script `AVSIPSecVPN.ps1` using any of the following option.

 >[!NOTE]
->  Run the deployment script in following section from either a jumbox in Azure or on an on-premises machine which has network connectivity to reach vCenter and NSX-T servers.
+>  Run the deployment script in following section from either a jumpbox in Azure or on an on-premises machine which has network connectivity with vCenter and NSX-T servers.
 >

 ### CLI